jcsmurph/jcsmurph/README.md

 - I am currently in the process of learning Go and absolutely loving it
 - I love learning about new technologies and how to best use them in my projects

+# 2024 Goals
+- Contribute to OSS development
+- Go through the 5 stages of grief while learning C/C++

 <!--
 **jcsmurph/jcsmurph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.